bernatferragut/CCT/Introductions/Scratch.md

 ![](./assets/images/am-scratch/sc-10.png)

     SPEAKER NOTES
-    * Explain the glide block, and how to get the beachball coordinate
+    * Explain the glide block, and how to get the beachball coordinates
     * Show what happens when we change the starting point